millie88888/frontend-nanodegree-feedreader-master.io/README.md

 - Test visibility when menu icon is clicked.

 ### Initial Entries
-- First we use beforeEach for loadFeed.
+- First we use beforeEach for loadFeed as asynchronous.
-- Test entries(.feed .entry) as asynchronous done() function.
+- Test entries(.feed .entry).

 ### New Feed Selection
--
+- Write beforeEach with loadFeed function and change feeds sections with random select.